Olympic champion swims in 'pond of blood' in protest against war in Ukraine | swimming

 – The performance “Swimming Through” is a call to action in support of the Ukrainian people who are facing the genocide committed by Russia.
 With countries like Germany failing to step up and impose adequate sanctions on the perpetrator, choosing money over people makes it difficult to maintain hope.
 Therefore, it is crucial that we continue to act, spreading truthful information, volunteering, protesting, donating and pressing our governments to act.

 The Olympic champion pointed out that the lagoon was dyed with ecological paint, approved by the authorities and used in scientific tests.
-Ruta says it is important to keep up the anti-war protests.
+Ruta says it is important to keep the protests against the war going.

 – Bloody lagoon emphasizes Russia’s responsibility for committing war crimes against Ukrainians.
 Swimming symbolizes the need for continuous effort to fight,” he said.